 An SPF flattening tool manages SPF delegation.
 The reject DMARC policy can be reached safely, wisely, and quickly thanks to the SPF delegation.
 For Enterprise users, SPF delegation is an optional add-on.

 SPF records only permit 10 ‘lookups’ to lessen the strain on the email receivers’ side and issues with SPF modifications.
 It can be challenging for enterprises with extensive infrastructures to avoid exceeding the lookup limit.
-It can be challenging to stay under the lookup limit when an organization has several sources sending emails on its behalf (payment processors, CRM systems, email marketing campaigns, project management tools, security solutions, etc.).
+It can be challenging to stay under the lookup limit when an organization has several sources sending emails on its behalf (payment processors, CRM systems, email marketing campaigns, free project management tools, security solutions, project management time tracker, etc.).
 Lookup limit concerns are resolved by SPF delegation by automatically condensing the necessary SPF lookups.

 Fewer IP Addresses